15 Top-Notch Products for Safe and Soothing Hair Removal at Home

 Venus Face Perfection

-This new device gently removes unwanted facial hair by the root, using 10 micro-openings for super-efficient epilation. with ultimate precision for up to 4 weeks of salon-smooth skin.
+This new device gently removes unwanted facial hair from the root, using 10 micro-openings for super-efficient epilation. with ultimate precision for up to four weeks of salon-smooth skin.
 A convenient left and right mode also changes the rotation of the device to remove hair against the growth on either side of the face.

 MORE: Why Skin-Care Experts Keep Telling You to Exfoliate